gowtham291/2023-fifa-womens-wc/README.md

 The results were compared against a purely FIFA rankings-based prediction model.
 The predictions will also be compared against the actual tournament results.

 On the eve of the World Cup, the model predicts England to win it.
-The group stage model accuracy - 58%.
-Lost out to a ranking-based model by 10% points, but ah well.
-That showcases the multiple upset-containing World Cup that has transpired.

 ![Knockout Stage Prediction Bracket(based on Form-based Model)](Images/model-based.png)

+Updates as we get through the tournament:

+Comparing with actual results of the group stage, the model predicted 58% of the games accurately.
+This means it lost out to a very simple ranking-based model by 10% points, but ah well.
+What we learn is that this is an indication that the model was trained on data that was not able to capture the entire story and the trends.
+It also showcases the multiple upsets that have this World Cup has seen transpire.

-Comparing with actual results, not too bad upto now with 10/16 right (self-reassures??)
+Not too bad upto now maybe, with 10/16 Round of 16 teams right (self-reassures??)
 ![Knockout Stage Prediction Bracket(as of the end of the group stage)](Images/actual.png)